geopython/diving-into-pygeoapi/workshop/content/docs/setup.md

 remote data services like PostGIS or WFS.

 You can also mount a local directory such as `data/` to `/pygeoapi/mydata` within the Container.
-Within the data directory you can store vector data, raster files or sets of image of vector tiles.
+Within the data directory you can store vector data, raster files or sets of image or vector tiles.

 Below is an example where the configuration is explictly set to `pygeoapi-config.yml` via an environment variable (`-e`) and uses a Docker mount to mount the local `data` folder as `/pygeoapi/mydata`: